goatshriek/stumpless/docs/roadmap.md

    These are typically boilerplate, and if needed can be set with subsequent calls.
 This will allow for less verbose code in most use cases.

+## 2.1.0
+ * [ADD] **journald logging target**
+   Logging to systemd's journal system is should be relatively straightforward to implement, and is an important feature to support.
+ * [ADD] **Filters**
+   While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
+Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.

 ## 3.0.0
  * [REMOVE] **entry and element destructor synonyms** Removing previously deprecated feature.